 Seeking treatment from a vascular specialist

 After more than six months of pain and discomfort, Jon’s symptoms became too intense for him to handle.
 He had to find a solution.

-Based on the recommendation by a friend, Jon sought care from Dr. Richard Gray at Vein & Vascular Centers at American Access Care of Northeast Philadelphia.
+Based on the recommendation by a friend, Jon sought care from Dr. Richard Gray at Azura Vascular Care Northeast Philadelphia.
 “Dr. Gray knew exactly what he was talking about and made me feel comfortable right away,” Jon reported.
 During the consultation, Dr. Gray carefully explained the available treatment options, providing the information the patient needed to help him choose the best treatment for his varicose veins.

 After a period of wearing compression stockings, Jon returned to the center for an ultrasound to examine his veins.
 He then underwent a minimally invasive outpatient procedure to correct his varicose veins.

 Although anyone can develop varicose veins, certain groups of people are at higher risk.
 Risk factors include:

 - Previous leg injury (i)

 Varicose veins are sometimes hereditary.
 If a close family member has had varicose veins, you may be more likely to get them too. (ii)

 Long periods of sitting or standing can also trigger varicose veins.
 Sitting or standing for many hours at a stretch can interfere with healthy circulation.
 Over time, this might increase your likelihood of developing varicose veins. (i)